altimmons/LangNotes/Linux/ShellNotes.md

 -   ^a move the cursor to the beginning of the line
 -   ^e move the curor to the end of the line

-There are more of course, but those are the ones you simply can’t live without.
-For those who don’t know the ^N notation means ctrl+N, don’t confuse it with hats mentioned above.
+There are more of course, but those are the ones you simply can't live without.
+For those who don't know the ^N notation means ctrl+N, don't confuse it with hats mentioned above.

 ### tab-tab

 One of my favorite features of bash is tab-completion.
 Tab-completion works in a couple of ways, it can complete filenames in the current directory or in your $PATH.
 Like the !commands above, you just need to give bash enough of the filename to make it unique and hit the tab key — bash will do the rest for you.
-Let’s say you have a file in your home directory called ransom.note, consider the following:
+Let's say you have a file in your home directory called ransom.note, consider the following:

 [View Raw Code](http://samrowe.com/wordpress/advancing-in-the-bash-shell/#)[?](http://www.oriontransfer.co.nz/software/jquery-syntax)